eliasdejong/viperlith/docs/ARCHITECTURE.md

 A typical interaction cycle goes like this:
 1. User performs an action inside the UI
 2. Fetch request is fired to an action endpoint (e.g. `/click-button`)
-3. Web worker receives the request, validates its format and places a command in the MPSC queue
+3. Web worker receives the request, validates its format and places a command in the queue
 4. Single-writer takes the command from the queue
 5. Single-writer applies business logic
 6. Single-writer commits a write-transaction to the database